blackcat-solutions/bc-multiselect-combo/README.md

-dgrid-multiselect-combo
+bc-multiselect-combo
 =======================

-A multi-select combo component which uses a dgrid to show the available options, allowing for selection amongst large data sets as can be done for instance in MS Excel.
+A multi-select combo component which uses a dgrid to show the available options, providing type-ahead filtering allowing for selection amongst large data sets as can be done for instance in MS Excel.

+See the test page for examples of how it can be configured for different use cases.

 Limitations
 ===========